How Glenn and Joanna improved warehouse efficiency

 The right team is key to change

 Glenn and Joanna agree that having the right team in place has been key to making the changes.
 “We’re much more organised now and the team is good,” says Joanna.
 “You need to listen to people, to what they need, what they want.
 Before the changes were implemented the team would finish after five, even though they were meant to finish at five,” explains Joanna.
-“I went to Glenn with my goal to finish at quarter to 5.
+“I went to Glenn with my goal to finish at quarter to five.
 I use those extra 15 mins to make sure all reports are done.
 It’s a simple thing but it makes people happy that we finish on time.”

 Improvement is a team effort